AhmedSalem2/ahmedsalem2.github.io/_pages/about.md

 <h1>What’s New</h1>

 <ul>
+  <li>Our paper "ML-Leaks: Model and Data Independent Membership Inference Attacks and Defenses on Machine Learning Models
+" got accepted in NDSS 2019!</li>
   <li>Our paper titled "Privacy-preserving Similar Patient Queries for Combined Biomedical Data" got accepted in PoPETs 2019</li>
   <li>Our paper titled "MLCapsule: Guarded Offline Deployment of Machine Learning as a Service" is now online</li>
   <li>Our new technical report on membership inference against machine learning models is now online, a previous version of it was presented in PiMLAI 2018</li>